 Europe, if it wants to merit a seat at the table as one of the great global players, should seek to increase its global influence by forging new alliances in which, together with new partners, it can build a fundamental engine of progress for the world in two or three decades.
-We propose, for reasons that are explained in detail in each case, a strategic alliance with Latin America, Africa and the Mediterranean basin, and we will outline the elements of such a strategic pact.
+We propose a strategic alliance with Latin America, Africa and the Mediterranean basin, and we will outline the elements of such a strategic pact.

-In this manner and moving forward in a relationship between equals based on common interests and mutual benefit, the perspective of a new region would be drawn up on the long-term horizon: the "Three Shores Region", establishing the alliance of Europe and the Mediterranean basin with Africa and Latin America.
+In this manner and moving forward in a relationship between equals based on common interests and mutual benefit, the perspective of a new region would be drawn up for the long-term horizon: the "Three Shores Region", establishing the alliance of Europe and the Mediterranean basin with Africa and Latin America.